SpongePowered/SpongeDocs/source/plugin/logging.rst

 correct plugin ID.

 .. note::
-    See :doc:`main-class` for information on configuring your plugin ID.
+    See :doc:`plugin-class` for information on configuring your plugin ID.

 **Example - Field**